Poppyritchie/Assessment3/journal/journal.md

  ![Image](cloud.jpg)

  The Cloud is a large scale project made with about 6,000 light bulbs that people can pull the chains causing the cloud to flicker.
-This project relates to mine as it has a similar design intent.
-Which is to create light in the dark at night but still looks pretty during the day.
+This project relates to mine as it has a similar design intent, which is to create light in the dark at night but still looks pretty during the day.
+It of course requires human interaction to make the project perform which is the same as my project.

 ### Notional Field ###